kak-tus/nan/README.md

 - int64
 - string
 - time.Time
-- more types will be added at necessary
+- more types will be added as necessary

 Supported marshallers:
 - Standart JSON
 - jsoniter
 - easyjson
-- Scylla and Cassandra (gocql, gocqlx)
+- Scylla and Cassandra.
+Compatible with gocql
 - SQL

 ## Usage

-Simply create struct field or variable with one of exported types and use it without any changes in external API.
+Simply create struct field or variable with one of the exported types and use it without any changes to external API.

 JSON input/output will be converted to null or non null values.
-Scylla and Cassandra will be save this variables correctly.
+Scylla and Cassandra will use wire format compatible with gocql.

 ```
 	var data struct {